-The augmented organizational security policy P.Add-Functions, coming from the additional security functionality of the cryptographic libraries, the augmented assumption A.Key-Function, related to the usage of key-depending function, and the threat memory access violation T.Mem-Access, due to specific TOE memory access control functionality, have been added.
-These add-ons have no impact on the conformance statements regarding [2] and [1], with following rational:
+The augmented organizational security policy P.Add-Functions, derived from the additional security functionality of the cryptographic libraries, the augmented assumption A.Key-Function, related to the usage of key-depending functions, and the threat of memory access violation T.Mem-Access, due to specific TOE memory access control functionality, have been added.
+These add-ons have no impact on the conformance statements regarding CC [2] and PP [1], with following rational:

-- The security target remains conformant to [2], claim 482 as the possibility to introduce additional restrictions is given. - The security target fulfils the strict conformance claim of [1] due to the application notes 5, 6 and 7 which apply here.
+- The security target remains conformant to CC [2], claim 482 as the possibility to introduce additional restrictions is given. - The security target fulfils the strict conformance claim to [1] due to the application notes 5, 6 and 7 which apply here.
 By those notes the addition of further security functions and security services are covered, even without deriving particular security functionality from a threat but from a policy.